'We haven't forgotten, we're coming for you': Widows re-enter Pike River mine

 Twenty-six family members of those killed in the mine explosion, ventured further than ever before into the drift.

-Today was the their chance to go in as far as the 170m barrier, before the remainder of the 2.3km tunnel is re-covered.
+Today was the their chance to go in as far as the 170m barrier, before the remainder of the 2.3km tunnel is recovered.

 The Pike River tragedy claimed 29 lives in the blast in November 2010.
 Daniel Rockhouse was one of just two miners in the group who survived.